Kai Tiaki Nursing New Zealand

 • Carrying out very thorough cross-browser and mobile device testing (for screen and print) using a combination of real devices and BrowserStack virtual ones

-• Writing the help text page for members to walk them through the signup and login processes
+• Content design and writing the help text page for members to walk them through the signup and login processes

 • Liaising with the Kai Tiaki print publishing team in order to obtain the best quality photos for the website version, preferably uncropped originals, as their house style for the print version was super-tight cropping, and ours was not